 The ranking of eligible applicants will be based on a Situational Judgment Test score and a Virtual Interview (communication).
 The SJTs will account for 75%, while the Virtual Communication Interview Station will contribute to the final 25% of the total ranking.

+For those preparing for DFT recruitment, COPDEND has published an SJT test paper to review and practise cases.
 There's more information along with guidance on the virtual interview and SJTs on the COPDEND DFT recruitment website.
 The scenarios to be used for the Communication Interview Station will be published on

 Oriel prior to the virtual interview.